 Once upon a Hubspot Inbound Marketing Summit, I had the opportunity to listen to Dorie Clark speak, and began following her more closely.

-Trust plays an important role in building long-lasting relationships with clients—and turning prospects into clients in the first place.
-Most companies will research a vendor or potential partner online before making contact.
-So how do you build trust with a prospect that you’ve never met?
+Trust plays a big role in building long-lasting relationships with clients—and turning prospects into clients in the first place.
+But how do you build trust with a prospect you’ve never met?

 Check out a few of our favorite ways to spotlight staff: